-How to Tie a Chod Rig
+How to Tie a Chod Rig in 5 Easy Steps

 Next slide the tail rubber down over the metal lead clip.

-Slide the top bead (the one furthest away from the lead) completely off the length of leadcore.
-It is absolutely vital that the beads, particularly the top bead is able to slide off the rubber tubing underneath it under a small amount of pressure.
+Completely slide off the top bead (the one farthest from the lead) along the length of the leadcore.
+It is of utmost importance that the beads, especially the top one, can smoothly slide off the rubber tubing beneath it with a slight amount of pressure.

 Use the bait floss to tie the pop up boilie fixing it with a hair stop.